CAAPIM/Cordova-MAS-CLI/README.md

   Options:

-    -p, --path <path>          Path to the application files to be used to prepare the project with.
+    -p, --path <path>          Path to the application files directory to be used to prepare the project with.
+The given path root should contain index.html at least.
     -h, --help                 output usage information

 ## mas purge Comnand